 Left wing fumes at Dem leaders over Kavanaugh: 'You are failing us'

-While the chaos and disruption from Democrats during Judge Brett Kavanaugh’s Supreme Court confirmation hearing have sparked derision and mockery from Republicans and some media commentators, for the party's liberal wing, Democratic leadership is not doing enough.
+While the chaos and disruption from Democrats during Judge Brett Kavanaugh’s Supreme Court confirmation hearing has sparked derision and mockery from Republicans and some media commentators, some on the party's liberal wing think Democratic leadership is not doing enough.

 Sen. Kamala Harris, D-Calif., interrupted Senate Judiciary Chairman Chuck Grassley, R-Iowa, within seconds of the hearing beginning on Tuesday, setting the scene for a chaotic few days that included a number of theatrical displays -- including a regular stream of protesters being dragged from the public gallery.

-Sen. Cory Booker, D-NJ, dared Republicans to have him expelled for releasing committee confidential documents --- documents that it later turned out already been cleared for release -- and calling it his “Spartacus moment.”
+Sen. Cory Booker, D-NJ, dared Republicans to have him expelled for releasing committee confidential documents --- documents that it later turned out already been cleared for release -- and called it his “Spartacus moment.”

 WHO IS BRETT KAVANAUGH?
 5 THINGS TO KNOW ABOUT TRUMP'S SUPREME COURT PICK